cluvio/agent/README.md

 #### Linux

-On Linux, the RPM and DEB archives include a unit file for systemd.
+On Linux, the RPM and DEB archives include a unit file for `systemd`.
 Installation enables the agent, but does not yet start the service.
 The unit file can also be found at [scripts/linux/cluvio-agent.service](/scripts/linux/cluvio-agent.service).
 Once the configuration has been retrieved from Cluvio, the usual `systemctl` commands can be used to